wgottwalt/gnu_modula2_playground/README.md

 Just a simple implementation of Conways Game of Life algorithm as a console version using simple printing and ANSI escape sequences to make the field stay in position.
-I noticed some really odd behavior in the Storage class of the Modula-2s own libs.
+I noticed some really odd behavior in the Storage class of the Modula-2s own libs in current GCC 16 (snapshot 20260301+).
 ALLOCATE/DEALLOCATE do not work correctly and reports odd errors from time to time.
 I went for the basic malloc/free clib functions.
 I made Field module (the actual game of life implementation) quite flexible for being able to play around and test things.
 It is also the first time I seriosly tried to use Modula-2 sets/packedsets... uhm, it is usable, but I wouldn't call it fun.